Regency period (Empire of Brazil): The 1834 Additional Act

 The Additional Act was a direct result of the liberal majority in the Chamber of Deputies, which preached greater autonomy for the provinces and was a programmatic goal of the liberals.
-Thus, the Regency proposed that the 1824 Constitution be amended.
+Thus, the regency proposed that the 1824 Constitution be amended.

-The project for the constitutional amendment had been proposed in 1831 by a commission composed mostly of liberal deputies from the province of São Paulo; it included Francisco de Paula Sousa e Melo and José Cesário de Miranda Ribeiro.
-The initial proposal contained quite radical changes, in the sense of expanding provincial power, these included: the election of a sole regent would be made by the provincial assemblies, as well as the senators; the senators would lose their status of senators for life; the Executive's veto power would be limited, and could be overthrown by a simple majority in the parliament.
-The point of greatest controversy, however, was the insertion in Article One of the constitution of the words "the government of the Empire of Brazil shall be a federative monarchy".
+The bill for the constitutional amendment had been proposed in 1831 by a commission consisting mostly of liberal deputies from the province of São Paulo; it included Francisco de Paula Sousa e Melo and José Cesário de Miranda Ribeiro.
+The initial proposal contained quite radical changes, in the sense of expanding provincial power, these included: the election of a sole regent by the provincial assemblies, as well as the senators; the senators would lose their status of senators for life; the Executive's veto power would be limited, and could be overthrown by a simple majority in the parliament.
+The point of greatest controversy, however, was the insertion in Article 1 of the constitution of the words "the government of the Empire of Brazil shall be a federative monarchy".

-The Senate reacted through amendments that altered the text originated in the Chamber; those that were rejected had to be considered in a joint session of the two houses and, in it, the senators managed to block the insertion of the federal system in Article One and maintain their lifetime status.
+The Senate reacted through amendments that altered the text originated in the Chamber; those that were rejected had to be considered in a joint session of the two houses and, in it, the senators managed to block the insertion of the federal system in Article 1 and maintain their lifetime status.

 Ratified on 12 August 1834, the Additional Act adapted federalist principles to the monarchy.
-Its main editor was deputy Bernardo Pereira de Vasconcelos, who had been a colleague and friend of two of the regents from his college days in the University of Coimbra, and was one of the most influential deputies.
+Its main writer was deputy Bernardo Pereira de Vasconcelos, who had been a colleague and friend of two of the regents from his college days in the University of Coimbra, and was one of the most influential deputies.
 Among its biggest innovations were: